Free Updates!

 When our oldest son was born, I was 20 years old.
 I was working in a factory and hadn’t gone to college myself, yet.
 That’s a situation that makes it hard to justify a college fund.
 Financial planning and responsibility was to come at a later date.

 So, how much do we have in this shiny new college fund? $10.
 That’s not a typo; I didn’t miss a couple of zeros.
 We are now putting away a solid ten dollars every month for our kids’ college educations.
-In 9 years, when my son starts college that will be an estimated $1080, plus interest — split 3 ways.
+In 9 years, when my son starts college that college fund will be an estimated $1080, plus interest — split 3 ways.

 So why bother?